Michael Downs

-Michael Lynn Downs (born June 9, 1959) is a former American football safety in the National Football League for the Dallas Cowboys and Phoenix Cardinals.
-He played college football at Rice University.
+Michael Lynn Downs (born June 9, 1959) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Phoenix Cardinals.
+He played college football for the Rice Owls.

 Early years

 Downs graduated from South Oak Cliff High School in Dallas, Texas.
 In football, he served as a team captain and was named All-District as a senior.
 He also lettered in track and field.
 He was a member of the Honor Society.

 He accepted a football scholarship from Rice University, where he became a three-year starter at safety.
 As a sophomore, he intercepted 3 passes in a game against Texas Christian University, tying a single-game school record.

 As a senior, he was named a co-captain and although he was limited with a pinched nerve in his neck, he received All-Southwest Conference and honorable-mention All-American honors.
 He finished his college career with 9 interceptions (third in school history).

 He graduated in 1981 with a BA in Business Management, Political Science and Physical Education.